rkojedzinszky/postgres-patroni/README.md

 # rkojedzinszky/postgres-patroni

-This is a Debian based image containing [Patroni](https://github.com/zalando/patroni) and multiple PostgreSQL versions.
+This is a Debian Bookworm based image containing [Patroni](https://github.com/zalando/patroni) and multiple PostgreSQL versions from PGDG.

 Desired PostgreSQL major version must explicitly be set with `PG_VERSION` environment variable.